-I said them in reconciliation when an old friend was visiting.
-Years earlier her fresh out of college daughter lived with my family a couple of years, but then became offended with us and moved out.
-So - face to face with my old friend, I tried to tell "the rest of the story."
-Without getting specific and all embroiled in past feelings, I tried to explain how the offense had occurred when really none was intended.
+I said them in reconciliation when an old church friend was visiting.
+Years earlier, her fresh out of college daughter lived with my family a couple years but then became offended and moved out.
+So - face to face with my friend, I tried to tell "the rest of the story."
+Without getting all embroiled in past feelings, I tried to explain how the offense had occurred when really, none was intended.
 I was ineffectually fumbling around with this when I guess the Lord just took over, and that's when the words happened.
-Again I say they were no big deal to me at the time, but later in the conversation, further related words were said, again with no precognition, and those second words were a huge deal to me, because they addressed the issue of becoming one.
+As I said, they were no big deal to me at the time, but later in the conversation, further related words were said, again with no precognition, and those second words were a huge deal to me, because they addressed the issue of becoming one.
 They were a total revelation, completely new and yet so obvious and smacking of simple truth, that I don't know why I didn't see it before.

 Confusing?
 Two sets of words focused on one thing - our Master and His mold - key to union.
-Total accuracy betrays confidence, but the relevant gist of the words is below.
+Total accuracy requires names and circumstance, and that’s unnecessary, but the relevant gist of the words is below.
 If these words are not just vain imagination, the message implies we are missing simple truth, core to everything.
 Because of its effect, we here are now moving forward in real progress, but I do know that this message is not just meant for me and mine.
 Perhaps it will help others to move forward too.

 The Unintended Words

-Revealing the Mechanics of Group Harmony (in bold)
+Mechanics of Group Union

-I have pursued the guidance of Holy Spirit privately for decades, although like so many others, I used a different label - "guided by Holy Spirit".
-But - corporately I have failed.
-I didn't know how to use the template path to reconcile and achieve unity with others - even in my own family.
-Those two sets of words at the beginning of this writing reflect how God has used my own template to influence others toward unity.
+I have pursued the guidance of Holy Spirit privately for decades, but corporately I failed.
+I didn't know how to achieve unity with others - even my own family.
+Those two sets of words at the beginning of this writing reflect how God used my own template to influence others toward unity.
 Where I fell short, He filled in.
-Those words will make me toe the line in the future, but they also show me what He did in the recent past, so I can pass it on now to you.
+Those words will make me toe the line in the future, but they also show me what He did in the past, so I can pass it on to others who need it too.

 God made me aware of more.
 I knew I should not play victim.
-Where many could have just put up with the mess, I am sort of a neat freak.
+Where many could have just put up with the mess, I am a neat-freak.
 That's my problem, so I took responsibility for it.
-I stayed in my own quarters and straightened the common areas up to bearable, taking care of my own need without trying to control Amber.
-I confess, I did this in rancor, but the Spirit squashed my desire to burst.
-Instead I did the mote and beam bit.
-I just pursued my own repentance - and openly - not by direction but only because I'm almost too transparent by nature.
-That felt right, not selfishly satisfying but right.
-I waited a lot more - nearly two years.
-During that time Amber could not help but observe me and witness my repentance.
-She didn't like it, but she saw it.
-Circumstance brought other people for her to watch, and she visited her home grounds where her habits began, and she observed there too.
-I didn't know it at the time, but as I stayed quiet, Amber was processing.
+I stayed in my own quarters and straightened the common areas up to bearable, taking care of my own need without trying to control my daughter-in-law.
+I confess, I did this in rancor, but the feeling from the Spirit squashed my angry desire to burst.
+Instead, I did the mote and beam bit.
+I just quietly pursued my own repentance - openly, not secretly.
+That did not satisfy my itch to "lay down the law," but it felt right.
+I waited a lot more - over two years.
+During that time my daughter-in-law could not help but observe me and witness my repentance.
+She probably didn't like it, but she saw it.
+Circumstance brought other people for her to watch, and when she visited her home grounds where her habits began, she observed there too.
+I didn't know it at the time, but as I stayed quiet, my daughter-in-law was processing.

 Two examples of speaking about her template

-"So are you bothered with me?"
+"So, are you bothered with me?"

 "Well, I'm frustrated with the situation, but really what I think is not important.
 What is important is the way you feel about yourself.
 Are you bothered with you?"

-"Amber, all I want is for you to become who you really are inside.
+"Hey, all I want is for you to become who you really are inside.
 Then we'll see if I'm bothered."

 Two examples of speaking about my template

-"So are you bothered with me?"
+"So, are you bothered with me?"

 "You?
 I'm bothered with me.
-I'm such a neat freak; it's like my brain shuts down in disorder.
+I'm such a neat-freak; it's like my brain shuts down in disorder.
 I have to fix things or escape.
 I don't know how to change it, or even if it is something I should change."

 "Yes, sometimes I am, but I remember when I was your age.
 I never learned to keep house as a kid.
 It took me ages to figure it out.
 I was so embarrassed at college.
 I didn't even know how to sort laundry."

-Finding Your Template Vision - Spectacular vs. Mundane
+Finding Your Repentant Template Vision

-The Barrier to Template - Idolatry
+The Barrier to Template Repentance - Idolatry

 In pursuing template, the thing that prevents us from getting with God and His vision for us is replacing Him with other gods.
 Idol worship.
 Just like in Moses' time, God gets pretty upset with anyone dancing around idols.